Driving and Vision

-Ensuring your vision is fit for driving . . .
+Ensuring your vision and eyewear is fit for driving . . .

 With an increase in publicity concerning poor eyesight and driving, it's no wonder that we are seeing more people enquiring about eye exams and driving standards.
 From recent reports it's becoming clear that there is a growing problem with drivers either not wearing their glasses when they should be or, worse still, not even having glasses for driving despite their Optician advising that they must wear glasses to meet the minimum safe driving standards.
 An RAC report earlier this year highlighted an increase in road traffic collisions attributed to poor eyesight and now the government is considering a review of the laws surrounding vision standards for driving.